How Boutique Consultancies Can Overcome Prospects’ Indecisiveness

 Building trust and helping the audience gain a deeper understanding of the root causes of their pain points through education-driven thought leadership

 I avidly advocate using value-driven audience-education marketing to generate new business.
-I believe that the traditional sales model is outdated, and the reasons I listed earlier for clients’ indecisiveness are proof of that.
+I believe that the traditional sales model is outdated, and the reasons I listed earlier for clients’ indecisiveness prove that.

 Consistently producing and promoting educational content, on the other hand, is a strategy that helps boutique consultancies achieve numerous wins:

-- Discoverability: Consultancies that create value-driven content regularly around a specialised group of subjects are more discoverable.
-Their content will appear in Google searches when prospects are trying to identify possible solutions to their pain points.
-It will appear on professional networks like LinkedIn because it is being shared by the target audience.
+• Discoverability: Consultancies that regularly create value-driven content around a specialised group of subjects are more discoverable.
+Their content will appear in Google searches when prospects try to identify possible solutions to their pain points.
+It will also appear on professional networks like LinkedIn because the target audience is sharing it is sharing it.
 Colleagues will send it to each other as a helpful resource.

 Recommended reading: Why You Should Share Your Expertise To Grow Your Consulting Business